Coronavirus (COVID-19) update

 Due to the ongoing coronavirus situation, and following current guidance from NHS England, the majority of our appointments will be via telephone and/or video calls.
 We are regularly reviewing the situation and working on how we can open up our services with the safety of our families and staff being our top priority.

 If your child has an open referral to our speech and language therapy team and you need to speak to a speech and language therapist urgently, please email email@example.com stating your child’s name, date of birth and postcode, and a speech and language therapist will contact you.

-If you are worried about your child’s communication skills and your child is not known to our service, please email firstname.lastname@example.org stating your child’s name and date of birth, and asking for a virtual drop-in appointment with a speech and language therapist.
+If you are worried about your child’s communication skills and your child is not known to our service, please email firstname.lastname@example.org stating your child’s name, date of birth, and your telephone number.
+Ask for a virtual drop-in appointment with a speech and language therapist.
 You will be given information about how to access our virtual drop-in sessions.

 Read our latest information on coronavirus.

 Watch our specially created film about what to expect from a speech and language therapy session and why it's so important to attend.

 We provide speech and language therapy services to children and young people across Lambeth and Southwark.

 Our teams of speech and language therapists and assistants offer specialist advice, assessment and help for children and young people (0-19 years) who have difficulties with any aspect of their communication, including:

 - interacting with others

 - speech sounds and stammering.